abou57mehdi/abou57mehdi/README.md

-# Welcome to El Mehdi Aboulouafa's GitHub Profile 🌟
+# Welcome to El Mehdi Aboulouafa's GitHub Profile 🫡
 ## 👋 About Me

 I’m **El Mehdi Aboulouafa**, a passionate software engineering student specializing in Information System Engineering at **ESI Morocco (2023–2026)**.
-With a strong academic foundation and a portfolio filled with professional experiences, academic and freelance projects, I aspire to make a positive impact through technology.
+With a solid academic foundation and a portfolio bursting with professional experiences, academic projects, and contributions to open-source repositories, I’m aspiring to shape the world with technology.

 ## 🔍 Education

 - **2023–2026**: Diplôme d’Ingénieur, **ESI**, Morocco
   _Field: Information System Engineering_
-- **2020–2023**: CPGE, **Lycée MPSI**, Morocco - Preparatory Classes
+- **2020–2023**: CPGE, **Lycée MPSI**, Morocco - Preparatory School
   _Field: Mathematics, Physics, and Information Science_

 ## 🌐 Languages